 Our aim is to increase the knowledge and to fulfill the time of those people who have completed their working life.

-The University of the Third Age (U3A) is a learning co-operative of people no longer in full time employment.
+The U3A is a learning co-operative of people no longer in full time employment.
 Anyone can join - all you need is interest and enthusiasm.
 No qualifications are required and none are given.

 The U3A offers the opportunity to share your knowledge, experience and talents with others and learn from them in friendly surroundings.
 Please use the links on these pages, and the Menu 'buttons' above, to find out more about our U3A and of those in the Stubbington area.